qxf2/streaming-data-gen/README.md

 # streaming-data-gen
 This project is a data streaming generator built using FastAPI.
-It enables users to dynamically generate streaming data of various distributions, including sine, cosine, and more.
-Additionally, it provides functionalities to introduce anomalies into straight-line data, allowing users to simulate real-world scenarios. (coming-up)
+It produces streaming data of various waveforms and distributions, which can be accessed using HTTP endpoints.

 ## Key Features
+- **Multiple Data Distributions**: Supports various waveforms such as sine, cosine, square, sawtooth and distributions such as normal, uniform, and exponential.
+- **Customizable Parameters**: Users can fine-tune data generation parameters to suit their specific requirements.
 - **FastAPI-based**: Utilizes FastAPI to provide efficient and scalable data streaming capabilities.
-- **Multiple Data Distributions**: Supports various distributions such as sine, cosine, and more for generating diverse data streams.
-- **Anomaly Introduction**: Allows users to introduce anomalies into straight-line data to simulate real-world scenarios.  - Coming up
-- **Customizable Parameters**: Users can fine-tune data generation parameters to suit their specific requirements.
-- **Easy Integration**: Seamlessly integrates with existing applications and workflows for testing, analysis, and experimentation.
+- **Easy Integration**: Can be seamlessly incorporated into existing applications and workflows via simple HTTP requests to the provided endpoints.

 ## Getting Started